nkim2138/stud-bud/README.md

 # stud-bud
 # **STUDBUD**

+Moved from https://github.com/nkim2138/studbud22.git due to issues of exceeding 100MB.
+However when I was deleting files that were not needed to be tracked it deleted my progress somehow.
+I tried to retrieve but some of it was missing so i could only fix a bit

 ## **A2 FEEDBACK**

 Regarding the previous assessment, I received feedback from my tutor on my design to improve the user experience: